ta-data-sao/data-projects/data-visualization/README.md

 <a name="project-goals"></a>

 ## Project Goals
-* Research and analyse data on a topic of interest to you.
+* Research and analyze data on a topic of interest to you.
 * Apply the programming and statistical techniques we have learned.
 * Create useful and easily-interpretable plots.
 * Communicate the results of your analysis clearly, accurately, and engagingly.
-* Learn to taylor the style of your communication to the audience.

-<a name="requirements"></a>

 <a name="deliverables"></a>